flutter/flutter/engine/src/flutter/CONTRIBUTING.md

  * `git pull-request` (if you are using [Hub](http://github.com/github/hub/)) or go to `https://github.com/<your_name_here>/sky_engine` and click the
    "Compare & pull request" button

-Please peruse our [style guides](sky/specs/style-guide.md) and [design principles](sky/specs/design.md) before working on anything non-trivial.
-These guidelines are intended to keep the code consistent and avoid common pitfalls.

 Please make sure all your checkins have detailed commit messages explaining the patch.
 If you made multiple commits for a single pull request, either make sure each one has a detailed